Radon is not static, it changes hour by hour as your home ‘breathes’

 A precise radon test (that gives you a reading = actual amount of radon you are being exposed to over the long term) requires a measurement taken over several months ideally 3 or more.

-A study of 776 Canadian ‘closed house’ short (5 day) and long (90+ day) radon tests showed that long term testing was precise >96% of the time.
-In contrast, short term testing was “wrong” (meaning the short term test failed to predict the long term test outcome) 20-98% of the time depending on season.
+A study of 776 Canadian ‘closed house’ short (5-day) and long (90+ day) radon tests showed that long-term testing was precise >96% of the time.
+In contrast, short-term testing was “wrong” (meaning the short-term test failed to predict the long-term test outcome) 20-98% of the time depending on the season.